MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-use-azcopy-troubleshoot.md

 ## Server busy, network errors, or timeouts

 If you see a large number of failed requests with the "503 Server Busy" status, your requests are being throttled by the storage service.
-If you're seeing network errors or timeouts, you might be attempting to push through too much data across your infrastructure, and that infrastructure is having difficulty handling it.
+If you see network errors or timeouts, you might be attempting to push through too much data across your infrastructure, and that infrastructure is having difficulty handling it.
 In all cases, the workaround is similar.

 If you see a large file repeatedly failing due to certain chunks failing each time, try to limit the concurrent network connections or throughput limit depending on your specific case.
 We suggest you lower the performance drastically at first, observe whether it solved the initial problem, then ramp up the performance again until an overall balance is achieved.